jefferywmoore/CISSP-Study-Resources/CISSP-Domain-7-2024+Objectives.md

     - visual/audio: visual and audio evidence pertinent to a security investigation could include photographs, video, taped recordings, and surveillance footage from security cameras
   - Several investigative techniques can be used when conducting analysis:
     - media analysis: examining the bits on a hard drive that are intact despite not having an index
-    - software analysis: focuses on an applications and malware, determining how it works and what it's trying to do, with a goal of attribution
+    - software analysis: focuses on an application and malware, determining how it works and what it's trying to do, with a goal of attribution

 - 7.1.4 Digital forensics tools, tactics, and procedures
   - Digital forensics: the scientific examination and analysis of data from storage media so that the information can be used as part of an investigation to identify the culprit or the root cause of an incident